 Can Exchange help me connect my users’ smartphones and tablets to receive email?

-In response, Microsoft offers Exchange ActiveSync which enables access to organization’s information on a Microsoft Exchange server from mobile devices.
-Exchange ActiveSync thus allows mobile users to access email, calendar, contacts, and tasks.
-However, when it comes to keeping those devices secure, according to Microsoft technet:
+In response, Microsoft offers Exchange ActiveSync, a client protocol which enables access to organization’s information on a Microsoft Exchange server from mobile devices.
+Exchange ActiveSync allows mobile users to access email, calendar, contacts, and tasks and enables them to access this information when they’re working offline.

 Secure syncing of Exchange data made simple

-To remedy these shortcomings, Connecting Software offers CB Exchange Server Sync a solution for secure synchronization of data between Exchange servers.
-It offers easy synchronization of multiple Exchange/Outlook accounts, including emails, tasks, contacts, calendars and folders, irrespective of the version of each Exchange server, in a cloud, hybrid or on-premise environment.
+To remedy these shortcomings, Connecting Software offers CB Exchange Server Sync, a solution for secure synchronization of data between Exchange servers.
+It offers easy synchronization of both multiple Exchange and Outlook accounts, including emails, tasks, contacts, calendars and folders, irrespective of the version of each Exchange server, in a cloud, hybrid or on-premise environment.
 It’s accurate, reliable and highly customizable.

 It enables you to visualize all your data in a client of your choice including Outlook, Outlook for Mobile, Exchange Online and Mail OS X. The choice is truly yours, as the data is automatically synchronized on the server, not on your device.